-Chinese New Year 2021 begins on Friday, February 12th!
-2021 is the year of the Ox!
+Chinese New Year 2022 begins on February 1st!
+2022 is the year of the Tiger!
 The Chinese New Year is a time for families to get together to celebrate the festival with each other.
 On New Year’s Eve, families have “reunion dinners” which are believed to be the most important meals of the year as generations of relatives come together to celebrate.
 New Year’s festivals include fireworks, music, dragon dances, and other festive performances.
 Houses and streets are decorated with gold for power and red for prosperity and luck.
 Gifts of red envelopes filled with money are given to children and retired seniors.
 Of course, food is a big part of the Chinese New Year festival and foods with symbolic meanings are always on the menu.

 1. Start with Soup